awslabs/aws-data-api-python-sdk/README.md

 which will install:

-* `botocore`: The core of the AWS Python SDK, which is used for automating [credential](PythonClientCredentials) management.
+* `boto3`: The AWS Python SDK which is used for automating credential management.
 * `requests-aws4auth`: Helper module that performs sigv4 signing of the requests you make to AWS Data API's
 * `shortuuid`: Helper module to generate short, unique addresses